backBlogs home

 Ignoring customer complaints is more detrimental than acknowledging them, as it not only demonstrates a lack of concern for customer feedback, but also implies a disregard for the customer’s role in the success of the company.

 • Follow up on customer feedback: Considering and acting on feedback from customers directly results in improvements to your customer service.
-Acknowledgement alone may make the customer feel better in the short term, but benefits neither party in the long run.

 • Monitor interactions: Companies must ensure that each customer interaction progresses toward a positive outcome for both the customer and themselves.
 Social media interactions in particular require close attention because anyone can see them.